 We enforce the 70 character limit because we know that the shorter and simpler a statement is, the better results it has!

 Keeping an impact statement down to 70 characters forces you to be mindful about what you are writing.
 Often when we’re writing for work there are phrases we use again and again without even thinking about it.
 When was the last time you really thought about how you phrase your case for support?

 Be intentional about each word you choose for your impact statement.

-Find a balance between keeping your impact statement simple and being specific about the projects or initiatives that RoundUp App donors are helping to fund.
+Find a balance between keeping your impact statement simple and being specific about the projects or initiatives that donors, like those on RoundUp App, will have on your nonprofit.